anurag8423/Library-Management-Program-JAVA/README.md

 # Library-Management-Program-JAVA
-This Project is a simple library management system implemented in Java.
-It allows users to view available books, borrow books, and return books.
+This Project is a library management system implemented in Java.
+It allows users to view available books, borrow books, and return books.This project is made handle all the exception and border cases and events.
+This project keeps track of all the recorded needed to handle the proper returning and borrowing of books.

 The project consists of the following classes:
 ## Book
 ### Field:
  * name: String - the name of the book